United States Environmental Protection Agency

 The Environmental Protection Agency (EPA) is an independent agency of the United States government tasked with environmental protection matters.
 President Richard Nixon proposed the establishment of EPA on July 9, 1970; it began operation on December 2, 1970, after Nixon signed an executive order.
-The order establishing the EPA was ratified by committee hearings in the House and Senate.
+The order establishing the EPA was sent to the House and Senate in accordance with the Reorganization Act of 1949, in which they had 60 days to pass a disapproval resolution or the order would take effect.
+Congress did not pass a disapproval resolution, and the order establishing the EPA went into effect.

 The agency is led by its administrator, who is appointed by the president and approved by the Senate.
 Since January 29, 2025, the administrator is Lee Zeldin.
 The EPA is not a Cabinet department, but the administrator is normally given cabinet rank.
 The EPA has its headquarters in Washington, D.C.
 There are regional offices for each of the agency's ten regions, as well as 27 laboratories around the country.

 The agency conducts environmental assessment, research, and education.
 It has the responsibility of maintaining and enforcing national standards under a variety of U.S. environmental laws, in consultation with state, tribal, and local governments.
 EPA enforcement powers include fines, sanctions, and other measures.

 It delegates some permitting, monitoring, and enforcement responsibility to U.S. states and the federally recognized tribes.
 The agency also works with industries and all levels of government in a wide variety of voluntary pollution prevention programs and energy conservation efforts.

 The agency's budgeted employee level in 2023 was 16,204.1 full-time equivalent (FTE).
 More than half of EPA's employees are engineers, scientists, and environmental protection specialists; other employees include legal, public affairs, financial, and information technologists.